 When a switched capacitor or reactor is submitted as the switched shunt data record, there are three modes that it can operate in: fixed, discrete, or continuous.
 Switched capacitors are to be modeled in the mode in which they are operated.

-A switched shunt can be represented as up to eight blocks of admittance, each one consisting of up to nine steps of the specified block admittance.
-The switched shunt device can be a mixture of reactors and capacitors.
-The reactor blocks are specified first in the data record (in the order in which they are switched on), followed by the capacitor blocks (in the order in which they are switched on).
 The complex admittance (p.u.), the desired upper limit voltage (p.u.), desired lower limit voltage (p.u.), and the bus number of the bus whose voltage is regulated must be defined to accurately simulate the switched shunt device.
 A positive reactive component of admittance represents a shunt capacitor and a negative reactive component represents a shunt reactor.

 4.6.1.2 Fixed Shunt Devices